It’s easier than ever to watch on-demand TV shows and movies on your Android device. But what about live TV?

 Like GSE Smart IPTV, Perfect Player uses a theme that’s easy on the eyes and draws its design cues from cable and satellite TV EPGs.

-Download: Perfect Player IPTV (Free)
+Download: Perfect Player IPTV (Free, premium version available)

 As you’d expect, you can add both M3U and XSPF playlists to the app.
 EPG support comes in the form of XMLTV and JTV.
 If you have a UDP proxy (installed via your local area network), you can use the IPTV app to play multicast streams.